The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 July 1991

 The delayed departure of the Faerie siblings was also shown.
-At this point, Cluracan formally revealed his sister Nuala was intended to be left behind as a gift for Morpheus.
+At this point, Cluracan formally revealed that his sister Nuala was intended to be left behind as a gift for Morpheus.
 She was shocked by this revelation but seemed to accept her fate.

-Finally, Morpheus and Nada met in what was a predictably awkward discussion.
+Finally, Morpheus and Nada met in a predictably awkward discussion.
 Morpheus initially offered a lackluster apology for Nada’s lengthy stay in hell.
 After Nada expressed her displeasure, he gave a better apology that she then accepted.

-Destiny then provided a theatrical bookend to the story, literally closing the book on the tale that she had helped begin.
+Destiny then provided a theatrical bookend to the story, closing the book on the tale that she had helped begin.

 Overall, “Season of Mists” had several interesting hooks that would keep readers moving through the material.
-The dinner party scenes were particularly rich in utilizing the various mythology references.
+The dinner party scenes were particularly rich in utilizing various mythology references.

 How well readers would enjoy the ending depended on how choreographed it might have felt to them.
 That the ownership of hell would be resolved via intervention from ‘the creator’ bailed Morpheus out from having to make a particularly difficult decision.